The author writes on a variety of topics based on his own life experience and research.

 Treatment, Recovery and Rehabilitation

 According to the World Health Organization, patients with schizophrenia are 2 to 2.5 times more likely to die earlier than healthy people.
 This is typically because of poor treatment and physical illnesses, such as infectious, metabolic and cardiovascular diseases.
-Over 50% of patients with schizophrenia aren’t receiving a good care, support, and treatment.
+Over 50% of patients with schizophrenia aren’t receiving good care, support, and treatment.

 Treatments help to relieve and eliminate the symptoms of schizophrenia and they usually include:

 - Psychosocial treatment, which is used after an effective medication is found.
 This treatment involves learning and developing the skills that help people with schizophrenia live a fulfilling life – go to school, college, university and work as well as travel and vacation.
-Patients who get a regular psychosocial treatment are less likely to be hospitalized or have relapses, and they are more likely to live like ordinary people.
+Patients who get regular psychosocial treatment are less likely to be hospitalized or have relapses, and they are more likely to live like ordinary people.

-- Antipsychotic treatment is a must-follow since it helps keep the symptoms of schizophrenia under control and reduce the risk of relapse.
+- Antipsychotic treatment is a must-follow since it helps keep the symptoms of schizophrenia under control and reduces the risk of relapse.
 Antipsychotic medications help to prevent the biochemical imbalances that lead to schizophrenia, albeit you should never take them without consulting a professional.
 Antipsychotics can have a number of serious side effects that range from blurred vision, dry mouth, constipation, dizziness and drowsiness to pacing, muscle control, facial tics, and tremors.
 It may take a lot of time and experiment before you and your doctor will figure out the right medication and dose for you.

 - Choosing the right antipsychotic medications.
 There are three types of antipsychotics: atypical antipsychotics, typical antipsychotics, and miscellaneous antipsychotic agents.
 Atypical antipsychotics are used to treat the negative and positive symptoms of schizophrenia and have minimal side effects.
 The most used atypical antipsychotics include Lurasidone, Iloperidone, Clozapine, Cariprazine, Ziprasidone, Risperidone, Quetiapine, Brexpiprazole, Asenapine, Paliperidone, Olanzapine, and Aripiprazole.
 Typical antipsychotics are effective in treating confusion, hallucinations, and delusions.
 The most used typical antipsychotics include Trifluoperazine, Perphenazine, Thiothixene, Mesoridazine, Thioridazine, Haloperidol, Fluphenazine, and Chlorpromazine.
 Miscellaneous antipsychotic agents are used to treat agitation in patients with schizophrenia.
 The most popular one is Loxapine.

-Rehabilitation helps people with schizophrenia boost their confidence levels and improve the skills needed to live an independent and productive life in the society.
+Rehabilitation helps people with schizophrenia boost their confidence levels and improve the skills needed to live an independent and productive life in society.
 It’s provided through a host of services, including:

 - Housing programs (24-hour support and supervision);